DavePearce/Homepage/content/blog/2023/dafny_evm.md

 ```

 This states that there must be at least two operands on the stack,
-otherwise execution stops with a stack underflow.
-Furthermore, the
+otherwise execution halts with a stack underflow exception.
-`lhs` (i.e. left-hand side) is at offset `0` from the top of the
+Furthermore, the `lhs` (i.e. left-hand side) is at offset `0` from the
-stack, whilst the `rhs` is at offset `1`.
-The two operands are then
+top of the stack, whilst the `rhs` is at offset `1`.
+The two operands
-added together modulo `TWO_256` to ensure the result fits into a
+are then added together modulo `TWO_256` to ensure the result fits
-`u256`.
+into a `u256`.
 Thus, we can see from this that the EVM does not
 automatically catch arithmetic overflow for us.

 As a second example, consider the semantics given for the `MLOAD`